CurveDocs/curve-docs/docs/crvUSD/amm.md

 ## **Depositing and Removing Collateral**
-Depositing and removing collateral can only be done by the `admin` of the AMM, which is the Controller.
+Depositing and removing collateral can only be done by the `admin` of the AMM, the Controller.
-Therefore the controller contract needs to be granted max approval in order to successfully call these functions.
+Therefore the controller contract must be granted max approval to call these functions successfully.
 Max approval is given when `set_admin()` is called.

 Collateral is put into bands by calling `deposit_range()` whenever someone creates a new loan or adds collateral to the existing position.
 Collateral is removed by calling `withdraw()`.